Inner Strength: 3 No-Nonsense, Do-It-Yourself, Highly Effective Techniques

 This includes science.

 Scientists have been discovering (to the shock of some) that at least some aspects of “ancient wisdom” were really on to something.
 They’re continuing to gather evidence on how meditation can effectively reduce anxiety, improves concentration, ease depression, increase body satisfaction and more.
-(More on this here
+(More on this from the National Center for Complementary and Integrative Health here and as reported on Forbes here.)

 And that’s just the concrete, most easily-measurable stuff.
 Which, in some ways, is just touching the surface of the possibilities.